kwurst/CS-401/Syllabus.md

     3.	**WSU Gmail** – You must check your WSU Gmail account on a regular basis.
 We will be using a class Listserv to communicate, and you will be subscribing to OpenMRS mailing lists.
     4.	**Wordpress or other blogging platform** – You will be keeping a blog about your learning in this course.
     5.	**Tutorials and articles** – I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.

+## <a name="acm-student-membership"></a>ACM Student Membership
+It is *strongly* suggested that you have an [ACM Student Membership](http://www.acm.org/membership/student/).
+An ACM Student Membership costs only $19 and you get access to a [large list of benefits](http://www.acm.org/membership/membership/student/benefits), including Safari Books, which includes electronic copies of both *Clean Code* and *Head First Software Development*.

+The ACM is the world's largest educational and scientific computing professional society.
+As a soon-to-be professional in computing, you should be a member to keep up-to-date with advancements in the field.
+And it looks great on your resume!

 ## Where Does This Course Lead?
 * Your professional career